mewore/terraria-server-web/README.md

 - [x] 💙💜💛 Minimal project with basic authentication
 - [x] 💙 Hosts register their state in the database
 - [x] 💙💛 Host summary (on the front page)
-- [ ] 💙💛 Ability to configure the Terraria executable path of a host ("${HOME}/.local/share/Terraria/{Instances |
-  Executables}" by default) and to view what is present
 - [ ] 💙💛 Ability to tell the host to download a certain tModLoader executable from [GitHub](https://github.com/tModLoader/tModLoader/releases/) through a specified three-part version
 - [ ] 💙💛 Ability to tell the host to download a certain Terraria dedicated server executable